zacmks/Hackintosh-Aero-15X/README.md

 - EFI based

 ## How to use this repository:

+### For *Clover* users

-- Root folder has the version of Hackintosh (e.g. 10.13.6 - High Sierra, 10.14.6 - Mojave, etc..)
+`/Clover/` folder has all the necessary files for each version of Hackintosh (e.g. 10.13.6 - High Sierra, 10.14.6 - Mojave, etc..).
 Then, inside each folder:
-- EFI/CLOVER: Clover EFI files (with kexts, configs, patches, etc.)
+- EFI/CLOVER: All necessary Clover files (with kexts, configs, patches, etc.)

-- Library/Extensions: Has the kext files that needs to be put in your Library/Extensions folder
-- patches: Has the used SSDT/DSDT patches for this version
+### For *OpenCore* users

+`/OpenCore/` has a general config for OpenCore.
+Consider the current supported macOS version of this repository
+- EFI/OC: All necessary OpenCore files (with kexts, configs, patches, etc.)
+- EFI/Boot: Has other necessary boot files

 ## Working